leiter007/atm_challenge/README.md

 As a Person with a bank account in order to be able to put my funds in the account i would like to be able to make a deposit

+As a Person without a Bank Account, in order to prevent me from using the wrong bank account, I should NOT be able to to make a deposit.